The idea behind this design pattern is pretty simple: instead of everyone having a way to talk to everyone,

 }

 To fix the problem, let's pivot the requested tasks and extract the communication functionality into it's own class.
-We will also need to provide ways for users to access communication functionality.
-Hence the two interfaces below:

 interface IFamilyChatRoom {